5th Annual Feed 500 Thanksgiving Day

 “Here at Characters Pub, we believe that everyone has the right to a healthy holiday meal in their home, because it’s important to be surrounded by family.” – Meghan Young, Chef/Owner

-We are proud to partner with the Power Packs Project for our 3rd Annual Thanksgiving Day Feast.
+We are proud to partner with the Power Packs Project for our annual Thanksgiving Day Feast.
 The organization provides weekend food as well as nutritional information to families who are food insecure when the school’s lunch program is not available to them.

 A crew of volunteers, in conjunction with our community partners, will prepare 500 hot, nutritious Thanksgiving meals.
 Each meal offers individual servings of turkey, stuffing, candied yams, fresh green beans, roll, butter, pumpkin pie and milk as well as ample shares of cranberry sauce and gravy, because you can never have too much gravy.

 Early Thanksgiving morning, our team of volunteers will prepare and package the meals for loading into one of three delivery vans, each van destine for a local school.
-The schools participating this year are George Washington Elementary, Robert Fulton Elementary and Hand Middle School.
+The schools participating this year are Carter MacRae Elementary, Burrowes Elementary and Reynolds Middle School.
 Volunteers at each school distribute the meals to families that have been selected by the Power Packs Project team.
 One of our goals this year is to have all of the meals delivered by 10am Thanksgiving morning.